Five-Prayers/five-prayers-android/roadmap.md

 Feature

-- Set default settings based on location only after intro.
 - Give the possibility to set location manually in intro if user dont accept to share their position
 - clean user preferences
 - manual location : add geocoder.